Alkalosis is a condition in which the body fluids have excess base (alkali). This is the opposite of excess acid ( acidosis ).

-The kidneys and lungs maintain the proper balance of chemicals, called acids and bases, in the body.
-Decreased carbon dioxide (an acid) or increased bicarbonate (a base) levels make the body too alkaline, a condition called alkalosis.
+The kidneys and lungs maintain the proper balance (proper pH level) of chemicals called acids and bases in the body.
+Decreased carbon dioxide (an acid) level or increased bicarbonate (a base) level makes the body too alkaline, a condition called alkalosis.
 There are different types of alkalosis.
 These are described below.

-Respiratory alkalosis is caused by low carbon dioxide levels in the blood.
+Respiratory alkalosis is caused by a low carbon dioxide level in the blood.
 This can be due to:

 - Being at a high altitude

 - Lung disease, which causes you to breathe faster ( hyperventilate )

 Metabolic alkalosis is caused by too much bicarbonate in the blood.
 It can also occur due to certain kidney diseases.

 Hypochloremic alkalosis is caused by an extreme lack or loss of chloride, such as from prolonged vomiting.